Dhruv-A/me/set7/readme.md

 I just started on my data project.
 I am looking at housing prices.
 It will be interesting to see what insights there are.
+I am going to use Polars instead of Pandas as I have used Pandas extensively and want to learn more about Polars.
+For visualisations I want to use Plotnine because I prefer its syntax and features over matplotlib.
+There may be some visualisations that I can't do with Plotnine and in those cases I can fall back to matplotlib.